-The proposed project is the construction and operation of a new auditorium at North High School that would be developed in the general area of the northernmost tennis courts and adjacent 47 parking stalls along Yukon Avenue.
-The three displaced tennis courts would be relocated, replacing a portion of an existing turf ball field.
+The proposed project is the construction and operation of a new auditorium at South High School that would be developed near the southwest corner of the school at PCH and a driveway into the school's main parking lot.
+The new structure would displace four tennis courts, which would be relocated to a practice ball field near other tennis courts on the eastern perimeter of the campus.
+The project would also install a new baseball backstop in the center of the campus.
 The auditorium would be 13,900 square feet, with seating for up to 550 spectators, including 494 fixed seats.